The situation of indigenous peoples in Asia

 The report will provide an opportunity to follow-up on reports on the situation in Asia conducted by the two previous Special Rapporteurs in 2013 (A/HRC/24/41/Add.3) and in 2007 (A/HRC/6/15/Add.3), respectively.

-The identify of sources who submit information will be kept
+31 December 2019.
+The identity of sources who submit information will be kept

 Below some non-exhaustive examples of questions and issues that may be addressed: